IanStarnes/Barbara-And-Ian/Research Project/Research Proposal.md

 75.156g mass remaining of mixed ration

 Main issue faced: air bubble in our system

+Volume of red dye, look at the